 Today we're showcasing one of the coolest and rarest fabrics we've come across - an indigo dyed ripstop canvas.
 Sewn up in our authentic Workshirt style, it's a garment with a totally unique look and function.

-We start with fabric.
-Rugged construction meets vintage dye.
+This fabric is about rugged construction paired with vintage dye.
 The base is a solid, 9 ounce ripstop canvas.
-Not just any ripstop though, a 100% cotton version.
-This is much more unusual for a ripstop, which tends to be nylon.
-Ripstop brings a enhanced level of toughness to fabric.
+Ripstop brings an enhanced level of toughness to fabric.
 It is designed to resist tearing by incorporating reinforced threads into the weave in a grid pattern.
-Making already rare style even more exclusive is the use of indigo dye.
-It's a perfect match for this fabric as the ripstop grid presents raised channels which are first to have the indigo dye rub off from.
+Making an already rare style even more exclusive is the use of indigo dye.
+It's a perfect match for this fabric as the ripstop grid presents raised channels which are first to have the indigo dye rub off.
 The transformation through wear is very special as you can see from the photos.

 Our workshirts remain one of the truest vintage workwear garments we make, right up there with our selvedge denim.
 They are intricately constructed right in the USA by a factory that specializes in this style.
 From the triple need work to the gussets to the chain-stitch run-off these are painstakingly detailed garments.
 To us, honoring that effort with special fabric is a must.